-The NIST Cybersecurity Framework has five parts: Identify, Protect, Detect, Respond and Recover.
+The NIST Cybersecurity Framework has five functions: Identify, Protect, Detect, Respond, and Recover.
 Clearly, the “detect” and “respond” aspects are especially important in combating ransomware.
-However, they’re also the more challenging components of NIST’s framework, especially for small and medium-sized enterprises that may not have the resources or the expertise to perform continuous monitoring.
+However, they’re also the more challenging components of NIST’s framework, especially for organizations that may not have the resources or the expertise to perform continuous monitoring.

-That said, SMEs have another option: Managed detection and response (MDR).
-This managed security model supplies SMEs with a team of dedicated security engineers that performs continuous threat monitoring and supplies IR services.
-There is no more effective way for SMEs to combat ransomware than with timely detection and decisive IR – MDR provides both and is available as a predictable monthly expense.
+That said, organizations of every size have another option: Managed detection and response (MDR).
+This managed security model supplies organizations with a team of dedicated security engineers that performs continuous threat monitoring and supplies IR services.
+There is no more effective way for businesses to combat ransomware than with timely detection and decisive IR – MDR provides both and is available as a predictable monthly expense.
 Click below to learn more.